xmos/xcore_iot/documents/tutorials/freertos/getting_started.rst

 I2C_TILE is defined at the top of the file.
 Because the |I2C| driver instance is shared between the two tiles, it may in fact be set to either zero or one, providing a demonstration of the way that drivers instances may be shared between tiles.

-The SDK provides a single XC file that provides the main() function.
-This provided main() function calls main_tile0() through main_tile3(), depending on the number of tiles that the application requires and the number of tiles provided by the target XCore processor.
+The SDK provides a single XC file that provides the `main()` function.
+This provided `main()` function calls `main_tile0()` through `main_tile3()`, depending on the number of tiles that the application requires and the number of tiles provided by the target XCore processor.
 The application must provide each of these tile entry point functions.
 Each one is provided with up to three channel ends that are connected to each of the other tiles.

-The example application provides both main_tile0() and main_tile1().
-Each one calls an initialization function that initializes all the drivers for the interfaces specific to its tile.
+The example application provides both `main_tile0()` and `main_tile1()`.
+Each one calls a common initialization function that initializes all the drivers for the interfaces specific to its tile.
 These functions also call the initialization functions to share these driver instances between the tiles.
-These initialization functions are found in the board_init.c source file.
+These initialization functions are found in the `platform/platform_init.c` source file.

-Each tile then creates the vApplicationDaemonTaskStartup() task and starts the FreeRTOS scheduler.
-The vApplicationDaemonTaskStartup() task completes the driver instance sharing and then starts all of the driver instances.
-Additional application demo tasks are created before vApplicationDaemonTaskStartup() completes by deleting itself.
+Each tile then creates the `startup_task()` task and starts the FreeRTOS scheduler.
+The `startup_task()` completes the driver instance sharing and then starts all of the driver instances.
+The driver startup functions are found in the `platform/platform_start.c` source file.

-The application may be experimented with by modifying the \*RPC_ENABLED macros in board_init.h, as well as the \*_TILE macros at the top of main.c.
+The application may be experimented with by modifying the \*RPC_ENABLED macros in `app_conf.h`, as well as the \*_TILE macros at the top of `driver_instances.c`.
 RPC here stands for Remote Procedure Call, and is what allows for driver instances to be shared.
 Provided RPC is enabled for a particular driver, it may be used by either tile and the corresponding \*_TILE macros for it may be set to either tile.
 However, if RPC is disabled then note that when the corresponding \*_TILE macro is not set to the tile that owns the instance, the application will fail.

 Consult the RTOS driver documentation for the details on what exactly each of the RTOS API functions called by this application does.